ttreeagency/Writer/README.md

 Neos CMS focus editing mode inspired by iA Writer
 =================================================

-**Big refactoring of the package in progress, current master is not compatible with 2.0**
+**Big refactoring of the package in progress, current master is not compatible with 2.0.
+The upcoming release will require Neos 4.0 and the React UI.**

 This package change the default behavior of the Raw Content mode of Neos CMS.